-HTC Amaze 4G vs Samsung Galaxy S II
+HTC Amaze 4G vs Samsung Galaxy S II20

 It seems that every week a new Android superphone is released, and last week it was the HTC Amaze 4G and Samsung Galaxy S II launching for T-Mobile.
 These two flagship devices pack the latest processors, 4G data speed, 8 megapixel cameras and large displays.
 One is thin and light as a feather, the other unapologetically big and bold.
 With lots of onboard memory and a helping of Gingerbread these devices are pretty similar on paper.
 So, which device is right for you?
 Come along with us as we explore these two beastly phones.

 Thin, large, light, sleek.
 Samsung has crammed so much technology into the waif-like Galaxy S II that one can’t help but be amazed (no pun intended.)
 The phone is super thin at just 9.4mm yet sports a large 4.5” WVGA Super AMOLED display.
 The 8 megapixel camera is on the back and a minimalist set of buttons and ports ring the latest Galaxy flagship.
 The black monotony is only barely broken up with some dark chrome trim.
 For being such a large phone the Galaxy S II feels almost natural in your hands, with the soft touch battery door offering just enough grip and texture.
 It slides effortlessly into a front pocket, where it remains undetected until you feel it vibrate.